 Since 1993, the Center for Educational Opportunity (CeO) has focused on ensuring equal access and opportunity, supporting social-economic mobility, improving financial literacy, and fostering a supportive institutional climate for eligible students through two federal grant funded TRIO programs, Student Support Services and Student Support Services-STEM, and the state-funded Academic Success and Achievement Program (ASAP).
 The CeO staff creates a community that helps students explore and create connections while achieving their academic goals.
 More information about eligibility can be found here.

 The Center for Educational Opportunity (CeO) fosters the success of undergraduate first-generation, income-eligible, and/or students with disabilities by supporting their engagement and progress towards graduation.
-Our holistic approach to empowering this diverse community of learners is grounded in the believe that all students should have the opportunity to reach their full academic, career, and personal potential.
+Our holistic approach to empowering this diverse community of learners is grounded in the belief that all students should have the opportunity to reach their full academic, career, and personal potential.

 CeO is a model for serving eligible students by collaborating to foster a campus community supportive of student success and academic achievement while inspiring students to become resilient, resourceful, lifelong learners equipped to engage as global citizens and leaders.